 Our base in the Kansai region.
-The Hirakata Division specializes in the production of small bars, adopting a specializes in the production of small bars, adopting a closed system to prevent pollution.
+The Hirakata Division Our base in the knash region.
+The Mirakata Division specializes in the production of small bars, adopting a closed system to prevent pollution.
 The division has facilities that take advantage of limited space; for example, an underground tunnel directly connects the steelmaking and rolling mills.
 Rebars, round bars and structural round bars are produced in these facilities.
+The milli closured for materials recycling.
 The mill is also used for materials recycling.
 It is ISO 9001 and ISO 14001 certified.
-Hirakata City,
+Hirakata City.
+Osaka Prefecture